appsody/website/content/docs/using-appsody/cli-commands.md

 * [appsody](#appsody)	 - Appsody CLI
 * [appsody stack lint](#appsody-stack-lint)	 - Lint your stack to verify that it conforms to the standard of an Appsody stack
 * [appsody stack package](#appsody-stack-package)	 - Package a stack in the local Appsody environment
-* [appsody stack validate](#appsody-stack-validate)	 - Run validation tests of a stack in the local Appsody environment
+* [appsody stack validate](#appsody-stack-validate)	 - Run validation tests against a stack in the local Appsody environment

 ## appsody stack lint